* This is the Consumer Version. *

 Some Causes and Features of Cough in Children

 Tests may or may not be needed depending on symptoms and the causes that doctors suspect.
 For children with warning signs, doctors typically measure the oxygen concentration in blood using a clip-on sensor (pulse oximetry) and take a chest x-ray.
 These tests are also done if children have a chronic cough or if a cough is worsening.
-Doctors may also do other tests depending on what they find during the history and physical examination (see Some Causes of Cough in Children).
+Doctors may also do other tests depending on what they find during the history and physical examination ( Some Causes and Features of Cough in Children).

 For children without warning signs, tests are rarely done if the cough has lasted 4 weeks or less and cold symptoms are present.
 In such cases, the cause is usually a viral infection.